asmasonomics/asmasonomics.github.io/courses/2024-02-27_MSc_cBioPortal.markdown

 Return to the <a href="https://www.cbioportal.org/">cBioPortal homepage</a>, find and select the METABRIC invasive breast carcinoma cohort, and start to explore by selecting <b>Explore Selected Studies</b>.
 Work through the questions below and check your understanding with the brief results given.<br/></p>

-1) Are there differences in survival or other clinical data between the 3-gene classifier subtypes?
+1)Are there differences in survival or other clinical data between the 3-gene classifier subtypes?
 <details>
    <summary>Hint</summary>
    Select the 3-gene classifier subtypes from the pie chart, ignoring the NAs, then Compare Groups.